Last Updated on by

-However, you also need to consider whether you need to power anything else concurrently.
+However, it would be best if you also considered whether you need to power anything else concurrently.

-In this example, you’ll still be left with 2,675 watts.
+In this example, you still have 2,675 excess watts.
 That may be enough to power a few other things, like an energy-efficient refrigerator and a sump pump.

-It probably won’t be enough to power absolutely everything in your home, though.
+It probably won’t be enough to power everything in your home, though.

 Starting Watts VS Running Watts

-When trying to decide if your central AC and your portable generator are a good match, the most important number to pay attention to is the starting wattage.
+When trying to decide if your central AC and your portable generator are a perfect match, the most significant number is starting wattage.

-Most central ACs need a pretty significant wattage for starting up, sometimes more than 1,000 watts over the running watts needed.
+Most central ACs need a pretty significant wattage for starting up, sometimes 1,000 watts over the running watts needed.

-It’s vital that your generator can handle the starting wattage.
+Your generator must be able to handle the starting wattage.

 If you’re not sure what wattage your AC requires, look at the unit’s nameplate or check with the manufacturer.

-It’s of paramount importance that you never just guess or assume what the wattage is.
-If you try to power something that has a bigger need than your generator can handle, you’ll risk overloading it and potentially causing serious damage to anything plugged into the portable generator.
+It’s of paramount importance that you never guess or assume what the wattage is.
+If you try to power something that has a more significant need than your generator can handle, you’ll risk overloading it and potentially causing severe damage to anything plugged into the portable generator.